The Furry Fandom – One wolf’s guide to the world of Furries

 Furries exist virtually every everywhere on the face of the planet from the frozen tundras of the north to the sandy deserts in the south.
 Most likely there are a pair of them sitting in your local pub.
 Also, double-check those foxes nosing around your communal bins.
 They could just be super-creative types in a really good fursuit.

 It is estimated that several million furries exist all around the world.
 Most furries are fairly young, between the ages of 14 and 30.
-Furries come from all walks of life; most furries combine other interests with the furry fandom.
+Furries come from all walks of life, and often combine other interests with the furry fandom.
 So we have everything from punks, metal heads, bikers and ravers to gamers, soldiers, technicians, and (sigh) politicians.

-Many furries also attend conventions – furmeets on a grand and organised scale, called furcons or furrycons.
-As with cosplay and comics conventions, much of the focus is on various entertainment, dancing and exchange of merchandise.
+Many furries also attend conventions.
+These are furmeets on a grand and organised scale, called furcons or furrycons.
+As with cosplay and comics conventions, much of the focus is on entertainment, dancing and exchange of merchandise.

 A big event at any furrycon is, of course, the fursuit parade.
 A glorious sight to behold.